 About 15 miles southwest of Rome, Ostia used to be a 1st century BC harbor city of ancient Rome (and an outpost), then located at the mouth of the Tiber River.
 Due to silting, Ostia is now about 2 miles more inland than during ancient Roman times.

 Beautifully preserved, you have the opportunity to see and visit ancient Roman apartment buildings, temples, villas with vibrant frescoes still visible, a theater, thermal spas with gorgeous mosaics, eateries, public baths and latrines, shops, and more.

 Among the must-sees things in Ostia Antica are:

 Baths of Neptune – public baths with intricate black and white floor mosaics

-Piazzale delle Corporazione - a sharp u shaped piazza lined with cubicle size shops with floor mosaics in front of each one depicting the wares sold or type of business conducted there.
+Piazzale delle Corporazione - a sharp U-shaped piazza lined with cubicle-size shops with floor mosaics in front of each one depicting the wares sold or the type of business conducted there.

-Via della Casa dei Diana - located in a residential part of the ancient city, this street is lined with insulae – large blocks of multi level apartment buildings that housed commercial businesses at the ground floor, and living quarters above.
+Via della Casa dei Diana - located in a residential part of the ancient city, this street is lined with insulae – large blocks of multi-level apartment buildings that housed commercial businesses on the ground floor, and living quarters above.

 Thermopolium - on Via della Casa dei Diana is also the Thermopolium, a 4th century AD ancient Roman tavern frequented by folks of lower social status such as urban dwellers, merchants, sailors and port workers, and slaves.